-- Therapeutic Listening/Quickshifts
+- Therapeutic Listening Program

-- The Listening Program
+- The Listening Program (TLP)

-- Integrated Listening System (iLS)
+- Integrated Listening System (iLS), including the iLS Dreampad

-PROMPT© stands for ‘Prompts for Restructuring Oral Muscular Phonetic Targets’.
-It is a tactile-kinesthetic approach to speech therapy, where the speech-language pathologist uses touch cues on the client's face (jaw, lips, tongue), to support and shape correct movement for accurate sound production.
+PROMPT stands for Prompts for Restructuring Oral Muscular Phonetic Targets.
+It is a tactile-kinesthetic approach to speech therapy, where a speech-language pathologist uses touch cues on the child's face to support and shape correct movement for accurate sound production.